 - If you are concerned you may be a victim of fraud due to a call or email, don’t reply directly.
 Instead, look at the back of your actual card and call that toll-free number instead and ask for the fraud department.

 (3) Don’t pay for expensive credit monitoring services.
-You have the right under federal law to look at each of your three credit reports (Equifax, Experian and TransUnion) once a year for free at the federally-mandated central site annualcreditreport.com.
+You have the right under federal law to look at each of your 3 credit reports (Equifax, Experian and TransUnion) once a year for free at the federally-mandated central site annualcreditreport.com.
 Don’t like websites?
 You can also access your federal free report rights by phone or email.
-You can stagger these requests – one every four months — for a type of do-it-yourself no-cost monitoring.
+You can stagger these requests – 1 every 4 months — for a type of do-it-yourself no-cost monitoring.
 And, if you suspect you are a victim of identity theft, you can call each bureau directly for an additional free credit report.
 (If you live in either CO, GA, MA, MD, ME, NJ, PR or VT you are eligible for yet another free report annually by calling each of the Big 3 under state or provincial law.

 (4) In the future, if you can avoid running up credit card debt, always use credit cards, not debit cards, in stores or online.
 Your credit card rights are stronger by law, and you don’t run the risk of missing funds from your checking account for up to two weeks or more while the bank conducts an allowable fraud reinvestigation of debit card fraud.

 Our general identity theft tips are here. http://uspirgedfund.org/issues/usf/protecting-yourself-identity-theft